GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Related Work

 \section{Related Work}

 {\bf Cloud Removal.} Cloud removal aims to reconstruct the missing information caused by clouds in optical satellite imagery.
 Early attempts address this problem by assuming the corrupted regions and the remaining regions share the same statistical and geometrical structures.
-They view cloud removal as an inpainting task and use the information around the corrupted regions to predict the missing data~\citep{chan2001nontexture, maalouf2009bandelet, singh2018cloud}.
+They view cloud removal as an inpainting task and use the information around the corrupted regions to predict the missing data~\citep{chan2001nontexture, maalouf2009bandelet}.
+Many recent studies learn the mapping between cloudy and cloud-free images by benefiting from the remarkable generative capabilities of Generative Adversarial Networks (GANs)~\cite{singh2018cloud, wen2021generative, 9667372}.
 These methods fail to make accurate inferences when the corrupted region occupies a large portion of the image.
-To mitigate this problem, a series of studies make use of multispectral data to recover the missing information~\citep{xu2015thin, shen2013compressed, enomoto2017filmy}.
-For example, McGANs~\citep{enomoto2017filmy} utilizes additional near-infrared (NIR) images, which process higher penetrability through clouds, to improve visibility.
+To mitigate this problem, a series of studies make use of multispectral data to recover the missing information~\citep{shen2013compressed, xu2015thin, enomoto2017filmy}.
+For example, McGANs~\citep{enomoto2017filmy} and CR-GAN-PM~\citep{li2020thin} utilize additional near-infrared (NIR) images, which process higher penetrability through clouds, to improve visibility.
 However, as the thickness of clouds increases, all the land signals in the optical bands are obstructed.
-Consequently, multitemporal-based approaches have been proposed to restore the missing information with data from other time periods~\citep{zhang2021combined, shen2019spatiotemporal, sen12mscrts}.
+Consequently, multitemporal-based approaches have been proposed to restore the missing information with data from other time periods~\citep{scarpa2018cnn, shen2019spatiotemporal, zhang2021combined, gao2021sentinel, sen12mscrts}.
 However, when encountering continual cloudy days, cloud-free reference data from an adjacent period is largely unavailable.